JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 #### Eclipse

+To successfully develop with JabRef in Eclipse install eclipse version `2019-06` or newer.
 Please install [EclEmma](http://eclemma.org/) for code coverage.

 In Ubuntu Linux, you can follow one of these guidelines to Install Eclipse: